KB Barcomb

 - Available for virtual events

 KB Barcomb bridges the complexities of military history with the personal nuances of family history.
-Her focus is on understanding the chronology and context of military records, so as to more accurately interpret and analyze their content.
-She is a retired Army officer with over 20 years of active duty service and a member of the Society for Military History.
+Her focus is on understanding the chronology and context of US military records, so as to more accurately interpret and analyze their content.
+She is a retired US Army officer with over 20 years of active duty service and a member of the Society for Military History.

 KB takes clients, by exception.